no-term-limits/jenkins-ci-cd-demo/README.md

  * docker registry (bound to host at http://localhost:8092) (`curl http://localhost:8092/v2/webapp/manifests/1`)
  * webapp (bound to host at http://localhost:8091)

-After running the setup script, it will initialize a webapp git repo (./webapp) that you can commit back to (git push origin main will push to gogs).
-When you commit, jenkins will pick up changes, build them, and deploy the new webapp docker container (accessible at http://localhost:8091 on the host).
+After running the setup script, it will initialize a webapp git repo (./webapp) that you can commit back to (`git push origin main` will push to gogs).
+When you commit, jenkins will pick up the changes via a gogs webhook, build them, and deploy the new webapp docker container (accessible at http://localhost:8091 on the host).

 ## Exercises for the reader

  1. After `bin/setup` runs to completion successfully, try updating the webapp source code.
 There is some text that is displayed prominently on the homepage that says "This is Version N of the Todos App."
 You could increment that number, commit and push, and see if it deploys your change successfully.
  2. Update the Jenkinsfile to add a stage that checks the code for lint issues.
-There's a helpful script in the `bin` directory.
+There's a helpful script in the `webapp/bin` directory.
- 3. Update the Jenkinsfile to add a stage to checks for npm packages with security issues.
-There's another helpful script in `bin`.
+ 3. Update the Jenkinsfile to add a stage that checks for npm packages with security issues.
+There's another helpful script in `webapp/bin`.
  4. Update the Jenkinsfile so that the two stages you just added run in parallel
+ 5. Probably for another day: fix the security issue by upgrading react

 ## Tear it down